CloudifyOps Mini-blog series: Efficiently Managing EC2 Instances with AWS Systems Manager: Window for scheduled instance stops and starts

 The automation components are now linked together to achieve the task.
 You can view your executions in the History tab of the maintenance window.

 Like what you read?
 Share our post.
 Have any topics you’d like to hear about from us?
 Drop a comment below.
-Follow us with our hashtag #cloudifyopsminiblogseries to be notified when we next post.

 Privacy Settings